 [vc_row][vc_column][vc_column_text]Recently, a local news outlet released an article showing that there are per and polyfluoroalkyl (PFAs) substances also called perfluorinated chemicals (PFCs) in local wells at alarming levels located just outside the city of Grand Rapids.
 The source of this most recent drinking water pollution is from an old, abandoned dump.
 Acceptable levels of PFCs and PFAs is 70ppt (parts per trillion.)
 All residents are being told to not drink from their wells and drink only bottled water until further notice.

-After being notified about the issue, the manufacturer responsible began working with the Michigan Department of Environmental Quality’s Grand Rapids district to test the water and found the presence of per/polyfluoroalkyl substances, called PFAS, in 21 residences.
+After being notified about the issue, the manufacturer responsible began working with the Michigan Department of Environmental Quality’s Grand Rapids district to test the water and found per/polyfluoroalkyl substances, called PFAS, in 21 residences.
 Of those tested with verified results, 14 show some level of PFAS and seven show unsafe levels.
-One was tested at 27,000 parts per trillion.
+They tested one at 27,000 parts per trillion.

 PFAS are odorless and tasteless compounds resistant to heat, water, and oil.
 Often found in cosmetics and Teflon, and in hundreds of industrial applications and consumer products such as carpeting, apparels, upholstery, food paper wrappings, fire-fighting foams and metal plating.
 PFAS bio accumulate (increasing concentration over time in blood and organs).

 At high concentrations, researchers have linked certain PFAS to adverse health effects in laboratory animals that may reflect associations between exposure to these chemicals.
 Besides these testings, drinking water pollution caused by PFAS created health problems such as low birth weight, delayed puberty onset, elevated cholesterol levels, and reduced immunologic responses to vaccination.